-Technology Jobs in Maryland with H-1B Sponsorship
+Technology H-1B Sponsorship Jobs in Maryland

 Maryland's technology sector spans federal contractors in the D.C. suburbs, cybersecurity firms around Fort Meade and Annapolis Junction, and biotech-adjacent software companies along the I-270 corridor.
-Major employers including Booz Allen Hamilton, Leidos, SAIC, and Northrop Grumman regularly file H-1B petitions for technology roles across Bethesda, Rockville, Columbia, and Baltimore.
+Major employers including Booz Allen Hamilton, Leidos, SAIC, and Northrop Grumman regularly file H-1B visa petitions for technology roles across Bethesda, Rockville, Columbia, and Baltimore.

-See All Technology JobsOverview
+Find Technology JobsOverview

 Have you applied for this role?